9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ["good","food"]
 ```

-This restriction does *not* apply to the type of the regexp we\'re
+This restriction does *not* apply to the type of the regexp we're
 matching against.
 It can be either a `String` or `ByteString`,
 unconstrained by the other types in use.

 ### Other things you should know

-When you look through Haskell library documentation, you\'ll see several
+When you look through Haskell library documentation, you'll see several
 regexp-related modules.
 The modules under `Text.Regex.Base` define the
 common API adhered to by all of the other regexp modules.
-It\'s possible
+It's possible
 to have multiple implementations of the regexp API installed at one
 time.
 The module used in this chapter, `Text.Regex.Posix`, as its name
 suggests, provides POSIX regexp semantics.